After 30+ years of life, I finally get why London is ICONIC.

 Heathrow Airport is situated about 14 miles (23 kilometers) west of central London and is easily accessible by public transport, including the London Underground, buses, and trains.

-Depending on the method you choose, getting to/from the airport will take you anywhere from 20 minutes to 1-ish hour.
+Depending on the method you choose, from the airport to the city center will take you anywhere from 20 minutes to 1-ish hour.

 4. Transportation to and from the airport is a bit more expensive than in other countries.